shBLOCK/pymeta/README.md

 # Getting Started
 ## Installation
+Add `pymeta` as a dependency in your `Cargo.toml` file.<br>
+**If you are on nightly Rust, it is highly recommended to enable PyMeta's `nightly_diagnostic` feature so you get much better diagnostics outputs (error messages).**

 PyMeta currently only support the official CPython (**>=3.12**) (through [PyO3](https://pyo3.rs/)).
-A CPython installation is required to compile a crate that uses PyMeta.<br>
+So a CPython installation is required to compile a crate that uses PyMeta.<br>
 There are plans to support embedded Python interpreters (e.g. MicroPython) in the future to remove the dependency on a CPython environment.<br>
 PyO3 will use the current virtualenv or the system's `python`/`python3` executable by default.<br>